San Diego Murder lawyer

 Justifiable Murder – A San Diego Murder Lawyer Can Help Determine Whether Your Homicide was Justifiable.

 If you commit homicide because you perceived you were in jeopardy, this is known as justifiable murder.
 These crimes are classified as such if any other reasonable person would have acted in the same way or perceived the same danger.
 It must also be proven you did not use any more force than necessary to defend yourself in committing the homicide.
 If these are proven true in the California court system, self-defense can be claimed, and homicide can be justified.

 With a murder charge, the actual imminent danger is not what is important, but the perception of it.
 Future dangers do not apply.
 At that moment, you must have felt as if your life was in immediate danger.
 The jury has an obligation to decide, using all the facts you had at the time of the homicide, if it was reasonable to believe your life was in danger.
 It is the prosecution’s responsibility to prove beyond any doubt your belief that danger was imminent was not justified.
 If they cannot prove this, you should not be convicted of murder crimes.
 These nuances are why you need an experienced San Diego murder attorney on your side.
-Call us for a free consultation so we can discuss your case.

 Were You Defending Yourself on Private Property?
 A San Diego Murder Lawyer Can Fight for Your Rights in Court.
 Get the Defense You Deserve.

 A homicide is justifiable if you can prove you were defending yourself or someone else in your home or on your own private property.
 To prove this, the defense must show you were acting in defense of your home, property, or the people on your property.
 To do so, they must show that:

 - You were defending your home against someone who didn’t have permission to be there

 - You did not use more force than was reasonably needed to protect yourself

 - You believed yourself to be in imminent danger with justifiable reason

 - The intruder attempted to enter the home violently